 E 369.5 Northbound travelers exit left (west) here to continue on this route via Trans-Canada Highway 1 West.
 Southbound travelers use Exit 399 to continue on this route via Highway 97 to Vernon.

 E 375 Exit 391 is westbound access to Kamloops RV Park and BC Wildlife Park to south.

 E 377.6 Exit 388/Kokanee Way access north; to Petro-Pass and 24-hour food, gas/diesel, RV parking.

 E 386 Exit 374 north for Kamloops and Yellowhead Highway 5 to Tete Jaune Cache and continuation of Central Access Route.
 KAMLOOPS (pop.
 90,000), all services.

 E 424.9 BARRIERE (area pop.
 5,000) has food, gas and lodging.

 E 443.5 LITTLE FORT (pop.
 200) has food, gas and lodging.

-E 459.4 North Thompson River Provincial Park; picnicking and camping.
+E 459.4 North Thompson River Provincial Park; picnicking, camping, fishing.

-E 462.4 Junction with Clearwater Valley Road to Wells Gray Provincial Park.
+E 462.4 Roundabout at junction with Clearwater Valley Road to Wells Gray Provincial Park.
 Food, gas and lodging at junction.
 Paved road into park leads 6.4 miles to Spahats Falls, 25.4 miles to Dawson Falls and 26.4 miles to Helmcken Falls.
 Beautiful side trip.